TeddyRandby/clide/README.md

 # *C L I D E*
 Clide is the Command Line Interface for Developer Experience!

+## Dependencies
+None!
+Although I do recommend you install a [Nerd Font](https://www.nerdfonts.com/) if you don't have one already.

 ## Installation
 ```
 go install github.com/TeddyRandby/clide